-<figure: conversion to range N using modulo>

 To avoid a non-power-of-two modulo, another method, used in [VFGS] [Ed.
 Note (YH): VFGS is JVET-Z0115 implementation software, may be referred in the Annex instead], is to multiply by N, then take the integer division by a power of two (bit masking, or right shift): x = ( p * N ) / 2P.
-This divides the range of p into N bins, with x the zero-based index of the bin [todo: illustration].
+This divides the range of p into N bins, with x the zero-based index of the bin, as illustrated in Figure 15.
 The bins do not have the same size: some can contain 2P/N values while others 2P/N + 1, which makes the distribution uniform up to N ÷ 2P (relative to the probability of one bin).
 The hardware cost of the multiplication by N is optimized by selecting N with a simple decomposition into powers of two (to minimize the number of adders for the multiplication), and a low number for P (to minimize the size of the adders), while keeping the uniformity error at an acceptable level.
 In [VFGS], N is either 12 (8+4: one adder) or 13 (8+4+1: two adders), with P=10 (extracting 10-bit fields of the random generator).
 [Ed.
 Note: The above text uses both a lower case p and an upper case P, which can make things confusing.]